 - No per-incident deductibles: Deductibles are annual, not per-issue.

 - Easy app: Get customer support through Lemonade’s easy-to-use mobile app.

-- Short waiting period: The waiting period is only 2 days for accidents (that’s relatively short for the industry).
-Illness-related coverage has a standard 14-day waiting period, and you’ll need to wait 6 months before you’re covered for cruciate ligaments.
+- Short waiting period: There are no accident waiting periods.
+Illness-related coverage has a standard 14-day waiting period, and you’ll need to wait 30 days for orthopedic conditions.

 - Part of your premiums goes straight to charity: Lemonade is a Public Benefit Corporation and a Certified B-Corp.
 This means they take a flat fee upfront before paying claims, then donate what’s left of premium dollars (up to 40% of premiums paid) to causes and charities, such as The Humane Society and Charity: Water.
 As a policyholder, you’ll get to help choose who Lemonade supports next year.

 - Not for some senior dogs: Older dogs might be declined coverage, as with most pet insurance providers.
 There’s no fixed age limit, though, so it’s worth getting a quote.

 - No pre-existing conditions: Pre-existing conditions aren’t covered, either.
 This is standard for all insurers and means you may be on the hook for your pet’s hereditary conditions or chronic conditions that began before getting coverage.

 - No exam fee coverage (without an add-on): Exam fees (the fee you pay just to visit the vet) are covered only if you opt for the vet visit fees add-on.
 However, other pet insurers that do cover these fees come with much higher monthly premiums, so at least this way you have the option to only pay when you actually visit the vet.

 - Not available everywhere: Lemonade pet insurance is currently available in 35 states.
 See where lower in this review or by getting a quote.